request-interop/interface/README-PSR-7.md

 So we can see that the purpose of PSR-7 is to model [2 sets of HTTP messages using 7 interfaces](http://www.php-fig.org/psr/psr-7/): one set for when PHP sends a request and receives a response, and an additional set for when PHP receives a request and sends a response.

-## RequestInterop
+## Request-Interop

-RequestInterop starts out by asking a different question.
+Request-Interop starts out by asking a different question.
 It is not concerned with modeling HTTP messages, whether sending or receiving them.

 Instead, it asks: "How can we take the request-related superglobals in PHP and encapsulate them in objects, to make them at least a little more object-oriented?"
-Because RequestInterop begins with a different question, it leads to a different answer: a _Request_ interface that exposes only properties, mimicking PHP’s superglobals.
+Because Request-Interop begins with a different question, it leads to a different answer: a _Request_ interface that exposes only properties, mimicking PHP’s superglobals.

 ## Other Differences